dbojan/free-iptv-balkan-plus/README.md

  this is needed for some channels only.
 -does not support epg

+-[ip-tv player by BorPas-Soft](https://borpas.info/iptvplayer) supports epg, windows only, freeware

 -[kodi](https://kodi.tv/), supports epg, kinda complicated to setup, and to navigate, supports epg

--[ip-tv player by BorPas-Soft](https://borpas.info/iptvplayer) in Russian, supports epg, windows only, freeware

 -[SF Vip player](https://serbianforum.org/threads/sf-vip-plejer.878393/)
 to add playlist, click on ... on the right, then +user.